-Your Team Workplace is the company you work for, which includes members from every department within your company, but agile is typically implemented only for members in your development/engineering Space.
+Your Workspace is the company you work for, which includes members from every department within your company, but agile is typically implemented only for members in your development/engineering Space.

 Spaces let you customize what your engineering team needs to effectively set up an Agile workflow.
 We’ll come back to the details for this, but essentially we want to enable features, statuses, and integrations that are required for an efficient development team.

 Folders will serve as categories for different parts of your product development.
 For example, at ClickUp we have Android, iOS, Frontend, Backend, etc Folders in our development Space.
 Folders organize your Spaces and contain Lists (Sprints) and tasks.